German 'Wild West' museum to repatriate Native American scalp | DW | 24.11.2020

 Read more: How African activists try to force the return of colonial-era artworks

-The report by the tribe concluded: "We come to you humbly and peacefully to ask for our Ancestor back."
-Even though the scalp's origins could not be determined, the Native American authors wrote, "We do however know that this individual was taken without the authority to do so, and placed in a museum to be shown like a picture on the wall.
+The report by the tribe, addressed to the museum, concluded: "We come to you humbly and peacefully to ask for our Ancestor back."
+Even though the scalp's origins could not be determined, the two authors wrote, "We do however know that this individual was taken without the authority to do so, and placed in a museum to be shown like a picture on the wall.
 We do understand how this individual's spirit is now broken and is crying out for its people to come and safely bring them home."

 "Today, in this moment we are making history," the report said.
 "Together the Karl May Museum and the Sault Ste.
 Marie Tribe of Chippewa Indians can come together to mend the broken spirit of our Ancestor."